blakadder/blog/_posts/2022-08-28-proficook-kettle-in-home-assistant.md

 Using the same principle as above but in reverse you map the text values to numeric values this time.
 Those values are used to build a payload `{% raw %}101,{{ val[value] }}{% endraw %}` which is then sent to Tasmota using `TuyaSend4` command.

 So what's with all the other exotic things in here?
-Well, when the kettle is running in on of the modes, to switch another working mode you first need to go to "Standby" and this solves that.
+Well, when the kettle is running in a mode, to switch to another working mode, you need to go to "Standby" first and this fixes it.

 ```python
 states(expand(device_entities(device_id)) | selectattr('entity_id', 'search', '_kettlestatus') | map(attribute='entity_id') | list | join( ',' ))